-At your dating scan, otherwise known as your 12 week scan, your midwife will be able to give you a more accurate guide to your due date.
-You will normally have a dating scan between 10-14 weeks pregnant.
-During the scan, the sonographer will look at how developed your baby is and measure the length of your baby from his head to his bottom, which helps them to give you an EDD (estimated due date) based on how far along in your pregnancy you are.
+During your first ultrasound scan, also know as your dating scan, your midwife will be able to give you a more accurate guide to your due date.
+You will normally have a dating scan between 10-14 weeks pregnant, so it is often referred to as the 12-week scan.
+At this time, the sonographer will look at how developed your baby is and measure the length of your baby from his head to his bottom, which helps them to give you an EDD (estimated due date) based on how far along in your pregnancy you are.

 Trimester means 'three months', so your pregnancy will be divided into three trimesters.
 Your first trimester will be from conception to thirteen weeks and six days.
 Your second trimester is from 14 weeks to 27 weeks and six days.
 Your third trimester is from 28 weeks to when you give birth.